sigia-com/slgl/README.md

 ## How to deploy

-Latest version of SLGL can be easly deployed on your AWS account.
+The latest version of SLGL can be easily deployed on your AWS account.
 All you need to do is to login into your [AWS console](https://console.aws.amazon.com/) and click the button below:

 [![Launch SLGL Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?templateURL=https://s3.eu-west-1.amazonaws.com/slgl-artifact-github-bucket/latest/template-export.yml&stackName=slgl)